 Yet after months of searching, I still couldn’t find either chocolate chips or brown sugar for chocolate chip cookies.

-Then, while at a friend’s house for dinner, I was lamenting how much I wanted to make homemade cookies but couldn’t find chocolate chips here.
+Then, while at a friend’s house for dinner recently, I mentioned how much I wanted to make homemade cookies but couldn’t find chocolate chips anywhere.

 For those who don’t know, Hershey’s is the US equivalent of Nestlé.
 It’s our oldest and largest chocolate company.

 It’s also one of Nestlé’s biggest competitors and was nearly bought out by Nestlé in the early 2000s.

 I typically prefer Hershey’s chocolate products to Nestlé, and seeing the bag of Hershey’s made me feel immediately homesick.
 It might not have seemed like much to her, but for me, she was offering me a small piece of home.